Robson & Jerome (album): Success

 Their cover of "Unchained Melody" was released as a double A-side single with "White Cliffs of Dover".
 It immediately reached No. 1 and stayed there for seven weeks, and became the best-selling song of 1995.
-It was also the best-selling song of the 1990s, until it was over-taken by "Candle in the Wind 1997", Elton John's tribute to Princess Diana.
+It was also the best-selling song of the 1990s, until it was over-taken by "Candle in the Wind 1997", Elton John's tribute to Diana, Princess of Wales.
 It remains one of the country's best-selling singles.
 Their two follow-up singles, "I Believe" released later in the year, and "What Becomes of the Brokenhearted" released in 1996, also reached No. 1 on their release, and they became the first act in UK chart history to have their first three singles going straight in at number one.
 Their third single "What Becomes of the Brokenhearted"/"Saturday Night at the Movies"/"You'll Never Walk Alone" is also the only single released as a Triple A-side to go to number one.

 Robson & Jerome was released in November 1995 and became the best-selling album of the year.
 The Beatles' Anthology 1, which it kept at number two, included one of the same songs, "This Boy".